mongodb/mongodb-kubernetes-operator/docs/contributing.md

 # Getting Started

+## PR Prerequisites
-## Please make sure have signed our Contributor Agreement
+* Please ensure you have signed our Contributor Agreement.
 You can find it [here](https://www.mongodb.com/legal/contributor-agreement).

-This will be required when creating a PR against this repo!
+* Please ensure that all commits are signed.

 ## Developer Configuration